Parit Raja, Malaysia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types G. It's important that you pick the correct kind.
-The majority of adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types G. Ensure that you choose the necessary type.
+A lot of adapters that you can buy are simply plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most places.

 Travel pillow

-If you go to Parit Raja in December, you will notice that it is extremely warm, very rainy, somewhat stormy and extremely hazy.
-Expect it to rain most days.
-Daytime temperatures are in the 80s F (high 20s C).
+If you are traveling to Parit Raja in September, you will notice that it is constantly hot, very rainy, somewhat stormy and extremely hazy.
+Expect it to rain about two thirds of the time.
+Daytime temperatures are in the 80s F (low 30s C).

 What to wear/what to pack: